“If you have a chance to see Liz – DO IT! If she came back tomorrow I’d see her again in a heartbeat.”

 Simcoe Board of Education

-I’ve been researching, writing, and speaking about nutrition for over 25 years.
-I speak regularly to corporations, associations, health professionals, educators, parents, and students across North America.
-My audience size varies from very large conventions to small, intimate groups.
-I deliver keynote presentations, half-day presentations, and full-day workshops.
-Clients refer to my talks as “engaging, informative, insightful, practical, inspiring, and fun”.
-I’m happy to provide references upon request.
+Liz Pearson is an award-winning, professional speaker who presents regularly to corporations, associations, health professionals, educators, parents, and students across North America.
+Her audience size varies from very large conventions to small, intimate groups.
+Keynote presentations, half-day presentations, and full-day workshops are all options.
+Clients refer to Liz’s talks as “engaging, informative, insightful, practical, inspiring, and fun”.
+Full references can be provided upon request.

 Click here for a list of past clients.